colonyos/pollenator/README.md

     3. Synchronize the source, data, and result directories to make project file accessible on the remote HPC environment.
     4. Generate a Slurm script to execute the Singularity container, including binding the source, data, and result directories to the container.
     5. Execute and monitor the Slurm job, including uploading all standard outputs and error logs to a Colonies server.
-    6. Close the process by make a request to the Colonies server.
+    6. Close the process by making a request to the Colonies server.
 2. If the job is assigned to a remote Kubernetes Executor:
     1. Synchronize the source, data, and result directories to a shared Persistent Volume.
     2. Generate and deploy a K8s batch job.
     3. Monitor the execution of the batch job, including uploading logs to a Colonies server.
-    4. Close the process by make a request to the Colonies server.
+    4. Close the process by making a request to the Colonies server.

 ## Example
 Let's run some Python code at the [LUMI](https://www.lumi-supercomputer.eu) supercomputer in Finland.
 First, we need to generate a new Pollinator project.